intro2r/intro2r/unit3/index.md

 Functions: `apply()`, `tapply()`, `sapply()`, `lapply()`

 ## Lesson 4.
-How to test for associations
+How to compare means from different groups or populations

 Lecture: [t-tests and ANOVAS](../unit3/testing-populations.html)